-- 1. You may find another resident on campus with whom to consolidate. - You may request to amend your contract to a single room (with the approval of the University Housing Executive Assistant or Director of Housing Administration as space is available). - 3.
+- 1. You may find another resident on campus with whom to consolidate. - 2.
+You may request to amend your contract to a single room (with the approval of the University Housing). - 3.
 You may take no action, electing to receive a roommate at any time.